tucksravin/incidental-fox-productivity/README.md

 ### fixes for later

-find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't
+find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout make everything faster, fetch data only when needed everything else should be firebase/store based convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't